loveemu/snsfopt/README.md

     Time is specified in mm:ss.nnn format
     mm = minutes, ss = seoconds, nnn = milliseconds

+`-p [bytes]`
+  : I am paranoid, and wish to assume that any data within [bytes] bytes between two used bytes,
+    is also used

 `-P [bytes]`
-  : I am paranoid, and wish to assume that any data within [bytes] bytes of a used byte,
+  : I am paranoid, and wish to assume that any trailing data within [bytes] bytes of a used byte,
     is also used

 `-cs`